chinmaydalvi/new-offers-popup/README.md

-New Popup form created for ecommerce Webapplication to get the email and phone number of the users to in order to display the latest offers.
+Popup form created for ecommerce Web application to get the email and phone number of the users to send updates on new and hot offers.

 Popup is created using Pure javascript and CSS.